 Did you know that your guitar neck is prone to bending throughout the day?
 This is normal for any stringed instrument and this bending is controlled by the Truss Rod.
 With careful adjustments, it can improve your tone and playability!
 Making your guitar much more comfortable to play.

 What are the different types of truss rods?
-There are FOUR types of Truss Rods.
-These include a Single-action truss rod, bi-flex truss rod, double-action truss rod, and non-adjustable truss rod.
+There are THREE types of Truss Rods.
+These include a Single-action truss rod, double-action truss rod, and non-adjustable truss rod.

 In this article, you will learn in detail how the “different types of Truss Rod” affects you as a guitarist.
 So, let’s jump right in!

 Before we go into detail about the different types of truss rods, let’s first get on the same page and understand what they actually do.

 A Truss Rod is a bar of material (usually steel) that runs down the whole length of the guitar neck.
 This bar is adjusted to alter the tension of the guitar neck against the pull of the guitar strings to ensure solid tuning and resonance.